sigmaai/self-driving-golf-cart/README.md

 Welcome!
 This is an open source self-driving development platform aimed for rapid prototyping, deep learning and robotics research.
 The system currently runs on a modified electric golf cart, but the code could work on a real car as well.
 Here are our goals:

 ### Goals:
-1. Research and develop a deep learning-driven self-driving car.
-2. The vehicle should be able to navigate from point A to point B autonomously within a geofenced area.
+Research and develop a deep learning-driven self-driving car.
+The vehicle should be able to navigate autonomously between locations within a geofenced area.

-#### Here are the modules in this project.
+#### The modules in this project.

-1. End-to-End steering (Behavioral cloning)
+1. End-to-End Steering (Behavioral cloning)
 2. Semantic Segmentation
+3. Object Detection 🚙
-3. Drive by Wire (DBW)
+4. Drive by Wire (DBW)
-4. Object Detection 🚙
 5. Traffic Light Detection 🚦
 6. Lane Detection 🛣
 7. Localization 🛰️ (currently with GPS)

 Path planning is coming soon...

-For the full documentation of the development process, please visit: [neilnie.com](https://neilnie.com)
+For the full documentation of the development process, please visit my website: [www.neilnie.com](https://www.neilnie.com)

 # Try it out
-1. Download/clone the repository.
+1. Clone the repository.
 2. Make sure you have all the [dependencies](./ros/requirements.txt) installed.
-3. Make sure that you have the [ROS](http://wiki.ros.org/melodic/Installation/Ubuntu) installed on your computer.
+3. Make sure that you have [ROS](http://wiki.ros.org/melodic/Installation/Ubuntu) installed on your computer.
+(I am currently using ROS Melodic)
 4. `cd PROJECT_DIRECTORY/ros`
 5. `catkin_make`
 6. `source devel/setup.bash`